 Ada does not use language-defined sentinel values to terminate arrays.
 There is no need to account for the storage of a sentinel value, therefore this particular vulnerability concern does not apply to Ada.

-6.30.2 Guidance to language users
+6.30.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.30.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.30.5 of ISO/IEC 24772-1;

-Whenever possible, use a for … loop instead of a while … loop.
+Whenever possible, use a for … loop instead of a while … loop;

-Whenever possible, use Ada constructs that eliminate the need for loop statements, such as array aggregates, qualified expressions, and reduction expressions.
+Whenever possible, use Ada constructs that eliminate the need for loop statements, such as array aggregates, qualified expressions, and reduction expressions;

-Whenever possible, use the form of iteration that takes the name of the array or container and nothing more.
+Whenever possible, use the form of iteration that takes the name of the array or container and nothing more;

-When indices are necessary, use the 'First, 'Last, and 'Range attributes for loop termination, e.g. for I in MyArray'Range loop….
+When indices are necessary, use the 'First, 'Last, and 'Range attributes for loop termination, e.g. for I in MyArray'Range loop…;

 If the 'Length attribute is required to be used, take extra care to ensure that the index computation considers the starting index value for the array.